SnorrenEnzo/covid-19_response_modelling/README.md

 'TAvg'
 ```

-Gives a 20% test set R^2 = 0.720.
+Gives a 20% test set R^2 = 0.851.
 Now to tinker with the data (date of tinkering: 15-12-2020):
-- Removing `TAvg` (average daily temperature) gives a test set R^2 = 0.681.
+- Removing `TAvg` (average daily temperature) gives a test set R^2 = 0.841.
-- Removing `TAvg` and adding `HumAvg` (average daily humidity) gives a test set R^2 = 0.687.
+- Removing `TAvg` and adding `HumAvg` (average daily humidity) gives a test set R^2 = 0.842.
-- Adding `HumAvg` (and having `TAvg` included too) gives a test set R^2 = 0.726.
+- Adding `HumAvg` (and having `TAvg` included too) gives a test set R^2 = 0.854.

-So adding the `HumAvg` parameter "adds" an R^2 of 0.006, barely any impact.
+So adding the `HumAvg` parameter "adds" an R^2 of ~0.003, barely any impact.

-However, when looking at the correlation matrix we obtain the following Pearson correlation coefficients for the weather parameters:
+When looking at the correlation matrix we obtain the following Pearson correlation coefficients for the weather parameters:
-- Average daily solar radiation: 0.054
+- Average daily solar radiation: 0.161
 - Average daily temperature: -0.026
-- Average daily relative humidity: 0.112
+- Average daily relative humidity: 0.065

 ### Literature